 She slowly realises that she and her twin sister, for whom everyone has mistaken her, are in the midst of a deadly game, called the Reckoning.
-Whether they win or lose will not only decide the fate of themselves and their family, but all the passengers of great ship The Empress, lost at sea with all hands.
+Whether they win or lose will not only decide the fate of themselves and their family, but all the passengers of the great ship The Empress lost at sea with all hands.

 But no one can win the Reckoning…. can they?

 There is a strong dreamlike quality throughout the book, and the plot has many twists and turns; it rewards careful reading.
 Sometimes Celeste’s confusion is mirrored by the reader, and we must wait for explanation to come later, as Celeste does.
-The story is anchored by a vivid setting and strong, well drawn characters, such as the caring Anna, loyal and brave Viggo and the utterly despicable Madame Sabina.
+The story is anchored by a vivid setting and strong well-drawn characters, such as the caring Anna, loyal and brave Viggo and the utterly despicable Madame Sabina.
 Celeste herself is an interesting, quirky heroine, who discovers depths in herself that she didn’t know existed.

-This book is a physical thing of beauty too, totally in keeping with its themes.
+This book is a thing of physical beauty, too, totally in keeping with its themes.
 The cover illustration is stunning.

-Recommended for confident readers looking for something really different, fans of Alice in Wonderland and anyone who enjoys being challenged to think.
+Recommended for confident readers looking for something different, fans of Alice in Wonderland and anyone who enjoys being challenged to think.

-Copyright: Just Imagine Story Centre Ltd 2012-2019.
+Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.